radoczsandoor/radoczsandor/README.md

 - 👋 Hi, I’m @radoczsandor
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...  coding in C#.
 - 🌱 I’m currently learning ...
+C#.
-- 💞️ I’m looking to collaborate on ...
+- - 💞️ I’m looking to collaborate on ... anything, just let me know.
 - 📫 How to reach me:
 - Discord: @raven#5206